-This module provides the forum for the application of marketing theory and principles to the retailing of financial services, concentrating mainly on areas/ markets such as the personal sector and the small business.
+This module provides the forum for the application of marketing theory and principles to the retailing of

-SYLLABUS TITLE: FINANCIAL ACCOUNTING
+SYLLABUS CODE: ACC 403 SYLLABUS TITLE: FINANCIAL ACCOUNTING AND REPORTING NUMBER OF CREDITS: 5

-AND REPORTING

 This unit builds upon the core option Financial Accounting already encountered in the previous years.
 The student is encouraged to apply and develop further these studies to the preparation of a complete set of financial statements for single entities and for groups in conformity with International Accounting Standards.